ponsatcnam/Docker-pdfalto/README.md

 docker run -ti --rm -v $(pwd):/app pdfalto sample.pdf
 ```

-or add the function below to you shell configuration (.bash_profil)
+You can also add the function below to you shell configuration (.bash_profil)

 ```
 function pdfalto {
     docker run -ti --rm -v $(pwd):/app pdfalto $@
 }
 ```

+In both cases you may need to change  `$(pwd)` to the way to get the current directory  on your  os shell.

 ## credits

 `Pdfalto` is a successor of `pdf2xml`  orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury and Emmanuel Giguet (XRCE) under GPL2 license.,